khoale88/Big-Data---Twitter-Sentiment-Analysis/README.md

 15. mapproj
 16. ggmap

-# Install following library to run Python (v2.7)
+# Install following library to run Python
 1. Flask

 # Run application natively in local environment
-1. Install r-base and all packages mentioned above
+1. Install all dependency mentioned above
-2. Install python:2.7 and all libraries mentioned above
-3. Open terminal in the folder where main.py is present
+2. Open terminal in the folder where main.py is present
-4. Execute the command: python main.py
+3. Execute the command: python main.py

 # Run application in docker environment
 1. Install docker